Islamic Resistance Movement of Azerbaijan: Crackdown and arrests of members

 The members of this group who were fighting in Syria were mostly imprisoned or faced severe treatment by the government of Azerbaijan after returning.

-Azerbaijani law enforcement agencies released information that Tawhid Ibrahim Begli, leader of this organization, who regularly made threats against Azerbaijan, called for the assassination of Elmar Valiyev, mayor of Ganja in January 2017 through the extremist Shi'ite Muslim website "nur-az.com".
+Azerbaijani law enforcement agencies released information that Tawhid Ibrahim Begli, leader of the organization, who regularly made threats against Azerbaijan, called for the assassination of Elmar Valiyev, the then mayor of Ganja, in January 2017 through the extremist website "nur-az.com".
 A year later, Yunis Safarov attempted to assassinate Elmar Valiyev.

 Tawhid Ibrahim Begli has been accused of continuous and radical efforts against the government of Azerbaijan and was previously detained by the police during a protest rally in front of the Israeli embassy in Baku and was detained for 7 days by a court decision.

 In 2020, the residence of Faleq Valiyev, a member of the movement, was identified in Russia, and he was arrested as part of an international search and was extradited to Azerbaijan on August 27.
 He was charged with "being a member of a criminal group (organization)", "training outside the Republic of Azerbaijan for terrorist purposes" and "participating in the activities of armed groups outside the laws of the Republic of Azerbaijan".
 He was sentenced to eight years in prison by the Ganja Crimes Court.

 "Elmir Zahedov", a high-ranking member of the organization who was present in Syria, was imprisoned in Shaki prison in 2021.